matomo-org/developer-documentation/docs/3.x/views.md

 ### Twig functions and filters

 The [View](/api-reference/Piwik/View) class adds several filters and functions before rendering a template.
 It will also define properties that the template can use.
 To learn exactly what's defined, read the [View class docs](/api-reference/Piwik/View).

+## UI Components and Styles

+Piwik has a UI demo page available.
+This page is intended to show all the UI components and styles available to use in Piwik.
+To view the demo page:

+1. Go to the Administration page (gear icon)
+2. In the navigation menu, under _Development_, select  _UI Demo_